 ENTRANTS PLEASE FOLLOW THESE STEPS

-1. Any number of entries may be made with one registration.
+1. First REGISTER HERE.
+Any number of entries may be made with one registration.
 Make sure to write down your Username and Password and keep it in a secure place.
 (Special note to South Korean entrants: please note that all Spark emails are blocked by Naver, Nate and Hanmail.
 Do not register with these addresses, because we cannot communicate with you– for example, to tell you that you won!
-Use another service– Gmail works fine.)
+Use another service—Gmail is free and works fine.)

 2. Submit your design entries.
 Each submission is made at your registration page.
 You may enter as many pieces as you would like, but only one design or series per submission.
 You may enter any design(s) from year 2000 to date.
 You may enter multiple times, if you feel it fits in more than one area.
 You may enter work that was submitted in past years.
 (Because our juries always change from year to year, fresh eyes are on the work.)

 All registrations and submissions are made online.
 Sorry, but there are no exceptions.

 Where the upload form asks for Designer or Team Leader name, some people want to emphasize their whole team.
 In that case, write “Design Team” in those fields.
 Then, put all your team members into space on the form provided for additional team members.
 If you are a Spark Winner or Finalist, we will be happy to list all team members in subsequent materials and certificates (if they all fit), after the competition closes.

 3. Make the entry fee payment.
 (If you have multiple entries, you can save re-entering credit-card info by contacting us to make a single, total payment.
 Send a note to alert us on the Contact Form.
 We accept the following credit cards: VISA, American Express, Mastercard, JCB, Diners Club and Discover.